 Further North, along the Guadalupe River are the trails of Kreutzberg Canyon Natural Area.
 This part of the Guadalupe has shallow water and rapids, good for fishing and frolicking.
 There is a nature viewing area where you can sit inside and just might be lucky enough to spot some deer.
 Nearby are a few tables and chairs as well as signs detailing the flora and fauna of the area.

 And no discussion of outdoor fun in Boerne would be complete without mention of Boerne City Lake.
 Open from 5 am to 10 pm, the lake is the perfect place to spend a sunny day with the family.
 Here you can picnic, grill, swim, canoe, play volleyball or disc golf, fish off the pier, and more.
 And since motorized boats aren’t allowed, it’s an area of complete serenity.
 This is also a great spot to learn to sail or paddle board.
+Check out our complete guide to Boerne Lake for more info.

 ART & HISTORY